cncf/wg-serverless/workflow/spec/spec.md

 include at least one [end state](#End-Definition).

 The "completionType" enum specifies the different ways of completing branch execution:
-* AND: All branches must complete execution before state can perform its transition
+* and: All branches must complete execution before state can perform its transition
-* XOR: State can transition when one of the branches completes execution
+* xor: State can transition when one of the branches completes execution
-* N_OF_M: State can transition once N number of branches have completed execution.
+* n_of_m: State can transition once N number of branches have completed execution.
 In this case you should also specify the "n" property to define this number.